strongqa/docs.howitzer-framework.io/README.md

 Howitzer uses [Capybara](http://jnicklas.github.io/capybara/) for the driver management and configuration.
 All you need to do is to:

   - specify the **driver** settings in the _config/default.yml_
-  - Specify a few extra settings for the selected driver.
+  - specify a few extra settings for the selected driver.

-The table below gives an important information on the driver settings in Howitzer:
+The following table gives the important information about driver settings in Howitzer:

 <table style="font-size: 14px;">
 <thead>